G-Formenti/CS7319-Final-Project-Group-13-Gabriel-Formenti/README.md

  All in One Package - https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

  Install as stated by the Instructions.
 Use Port 5432 and localhost (if necessary).
-Username is postgres and password is postgres1.
-Create a database called Books by right clicking and selecting database (no password).
+Username is postgres and password is postgres1.(All Lowercase) Create a database called Books by right clicking and selecting database (no password).

 # Compiling and Executing Code
  SQL Code should be run first.